Little Menomonee River

-The primary goal of this project is to develop engineering and design plans for permitting and to conduct construction and restoration activities (with aquatic organism passage projects as a priority) at a parcel owned by MMSD on the Little Menomonee River to holistically improve aquatic connectivity in the watershed and enhance the channel, riparian corridor, and floodplain system within the project area.
-Final plans and construction and restoration work will likely include a combination of fish passage impediment removals or remediations, stream remeandering, restoration of hydrologically and ecologically functional floodplains, addition of in-channel (e.g., woody debris) and avian (e.g., nest boxes) habitat structures, wetland enhancements, invasive vegetation control, and native vegetation (e.g., tree and shrub plantings) restoration activities.
+The primary goal of this project has been to develop engineering and design plans for permitting and to conduct construction and restoration activities (with aquatic organism passage projects as a priority) at a parcel previously owned by MMSD on the Little Menomonee River to holistically improve aquatic connectivity in the watershed and enhance the channel, riparian corridor, and floodplain system within the project area.
+The property was acquired from the Milwaukee Metropolitan Sewerage District in 2021 and added to the Ozaukee County Park System.
+This site was originally identified by the County as high priority for restoration and preservation.

-The Department received funding in 2017 from the Fund for Lake Michigan to support engineering and design to holistically improve aquatic connectivity in the watershed.
+The Department received funding in 2017, from the Fund for Lake Michigan, and in 2019, from the Wisconsin Coastal Management Program, to support engineering and design to holistically improve aquatic connectivity in the watershed.